LuckyJimJD/Recipes/_breads/Sourdough_Starter.md

 ---
 layout: recipe
-slug: /sourdouogh_starter/
 title: 'Sourdough Starter'

 ---

 # Feeding Starter

-- To 4 ounces (113 grams) of ripe starter, add 4 ounces (113 grams) each of all-purpose or bread flour and room-temperature water.
+- To 114g (4 ounces) of ripe starter, add 114g (4 ounces) each of all-purpose or bread flour and room-temperature water.
   - To increase acidity (for a more sour flavor), feed with whole wheat flour or a mix of rye & all-purpose or bread flour.
   - If you don't have a kitchen scale, you can measure by volume: about 1 cup each of starter & flour, and½ cup of water.
   - Discarded ripe starter can be used for pancakes, etc.